 Zeolite type: tribomechanically activated clinoptilolite zeolite in fine powder form

-Application: Apply once daily to the inflamed skin
+Application: Apply once daily to the inflamed skin.

 Process:

-• Mice were artificially induced to develop “neurodermatitis.”
+Mice were artificially induced to have "neurodermatitis".

-• Skin changes were assessed (redness, scaling, itching) and examined microscopically.
+Skin changes were assessed (redness, scaling, itching) and examined microscopically.

 Result:

-• Inflammation subsided, skin condition improved.
+The inflammation subsided, and the skin condition improved.

-• No side effects , good skin tolerance.
+No side effects , good skin tolerance.

-What this means for zeolite:
+✅ What this means for zeolite:

 🧴 4.
 Cosmetic study: Zeolite protects against heavy metals (detox effect)